OwkDevs/RoState/README.md

 <details>
     <summary>Pause</summary>
-    This function is used to pause the state.The first argument defined for how many seconds.
+    This function is used to pause a state.The first argument defined for how many seconds.

 ```lua
 local testState = RoState.new(1)